sprucelabsai/spruce-documentation/src/pages/concepts/dates-times.md

 Coming Soon...

-## Rendering time spans
+## Rendering time until a date

-The `durationUtil` provided by `@sprucelabs/calendar-utils` is useful for rendering time spans like "2 hours" or "5 days" or "today".
+The `durationUtil` provided by `@sprucelabs/calendar-utils` is useful for rendering time until a date, like "in 2 hours" or "5 days ago" or "today".

 ### `durationUtil` in the backend